bradcornford/Discord-GumBot/README.md

-# Discord SpyBot
+# Discord GumBot

+Provides useful commands for Gumballs and Dungeons such as:
+- Current time
+- Reset time
+- Links to Wiki
+- Links to Forum
+- Flip a coin
+- Roll a dice
+- Create a simple yes/no poll

-Scrapes the Gumballs and Dungeons Facebook page for Spy codes and sends new codes to a Discord channel.
+Finally, it also scrapes the Gumballs and Dungeons Facebook page for Spy codes and sends new codes to a specified Discord channel.

 ## Installation